top of page

 Creation Care Ministry

-St. Mary’s introduces the new Creation Care Ministry (CCM).
-We want to create a culture where everyone in the parish sees a role for themselves in caring for God’s Creation, which is one of the parish’s three key priorities.
-The Rev. Pete Nunnally is supervising clergy.
-Steering committee members are Nancy Brooks and David Palmer, co-chairs, Michelina Bonanno, Rebecca Carter-Chand, Debra Henke, and Jay Liwanag.
-We invite all parishioners to engage in Creation Care with us and we welcome new Ministers.
-Interested?
-Please contact the Rev. Janettarose Greene.
+St. Mary’s Creation Care Ministry (CCM) works to create a culture where everyone in the parish sees a role for themselves in caring for God’s Creation, which is one of the parish’s three key priorities.

 Our Covenant